 - People whose work requires that they stand all day

 Medical Conditions that Require the Use of Compression Stockings

 Some of the medical conditions that will require a person to use compression stockings include:

 - Chronic peripheral venous insufficiency: This condition occurs when the veins can no longer pump deoxygenated blood to the heart.

 - Deep vein thrombosis: This condition occurs when blood flow in the lower extremities decreases, causing blood to pool in the legs and form blood clots.

 - Edema: This condition occurs when opposing forces in small blood vessels as well as capillaries cause the plasma water to enter the soft tissues in a process known as net ultra-filtration.

 - Lipodermatosclerosis: This refers to a subcutaneous fat that is inflamed, and is one of the ways panniculitis forms.

 - Phlebitis: This occurs when the vein is inflamed and has blood clots in it caused by trauma, infection, or inflammation.
 It is predominantly found in leg veins and mostly affects people with varicose veins.
-Due to the sudden occurrence of inflammation, the thrombus firmly adheres to the wall of the vein and puts the superficial vein at risk of clogging.
+Due to the sudden occurrence of inflammation, the thrombus firmly adheres to the wall of the vein and puts the superficial vein, which increases the risk of clots.